kitta65/bq-extension-vscode/README.md

-# BigQuery Extension for Visual Studio Code
+# BigQuery Extension for VSCode
 <img src="https://user-images.githubusercontent.com/26474260/128605753-b1596da9-eee2-4f84-b121-cda73d06aa19.png" width=500px>

 This is a Visual Studio Code extension for standardSQL, which is a SQL dialect supported by BigQuery.